gpvillegas/deut_offline_replay/README.md

 where you can find helpful information related to the experiment.
 # How-To Guide for Starters
 This guide is intended for *novice level* on hall c analysis, using the CaFe experiment as an example.
+NOTE: The semi-colons ';' denote a comment, and the '>>' denote user input into the command-line terminal.

 ### Exercise #1:
 Set up and get familiar with the general hall c analysis replay structure on ifarm. <br>